logo

 Any annuitant (maximum age at the time of policy issue: 85) can purchase the MassMutual Safe Return Fixed Indexed Annuity with a minimum initial purchase amount of $25,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
 Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals, for a long-term care event or terminal illness or injury event, or when a death benefit is payable.
 Additionally, the annuitant has the option to select from two paid riders (lifetime income benefit and death benefit riders), which will be discussed in detail later in this article.

-The MassMutual Safe Return Fixed Indexed Annuity offers the annuitant to choose from one or more of the three indexes (S&P 500 Index, S&P Risk Control Index, and iShares U.S. Real Estate Index) to determine his earnings crediting formula.
+The MassMutual Safe Return Fixed Indexed Annuity offers the annuitant to choose from one or more of the three indexes (S&P 500 Index, S&P Risk Control Index, iShares U.S. Real Estate Index, First Trust Barclays Edge Index) to determine his earnings crediting formula.
 Each index has one strategy to choose from.
-The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 4 strategy options.
+The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 5 strategy options.
 We will discuss each available index briefly:

 Note: In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
 These Fixed Rates tend to change from time to time.
-The Fixed Value Rate for the 10-year withdrawal charge period at the time of writing this article was 3.80%.
-You can view the latest rates of this annuity here.
+The Fixed Value Rate for the 10-year withdrawal charge period at the time of writing this article was 4.25%.
+You can view the latest rates of this annuity.

 MassMutual Safe Return Fixed Index Annuity rate sheet

 3. Declared Strategy Interest Rate: If you opt for a declared strategy / fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
-These rates usually tend to be low/at par as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 3.80%.
+These rates are usually low/at par as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
+The 1-year fixed rate on this policy at the time of writing this article was 4.25%.

 4. Bailout Provision: If the company lowers any rate below the Bailout Cap rate, you’ll have full access to withdraw your annuity’s accumulated value - free of any charges.